Rooms by the Hour

 Rooms by the Hour is an album by the American band Rustic Overtones, released in 1998.
-The album drew the attention of several major labels, leading to the band's subsequent contract with Arista Records.
+The album drew the attention of several major labels, leading to the band's contract with Arista Records.

 Critical reception

 The Providence Journal thought that the band "blends fast-paced lyrics in a G. Love style and the instrumentation of a ska band—percussion, sax, another upright bass—to 'Feast or Famine'."

 AllMusic wrote that the "energetic, horn-powered rock incorporates elements of jazz and R&B."